prashant-baj/fc-ai-assistant/readme.md

 - **FCAIChatbotLambda**: Main chat logic, integrates Bedrock LLM for AI responses, fetches product info from the vector dump.
 - **FCAIChatbotAuthorizer**: Custom Lambda for JWT/Cognito-based authorization of WebSocket connections.
 - **FCAIChatbotLambda**: Lambda function that is integrated with websocket API.
 Responsible for orchatrating the intent analyzer, user query and RAG.
 Also puts the conversations in dynamo db table.
 - **FCAIIntentAnalyserLambda**: Identifies the intent of the user.
-It classifies the intent in one of the following.
+It classifies the intent in one of the following intents:
+- Intents
-- Greetings
+  - Greetings (e.g. hello, hi, howdy)
-  - Gesture
+  - Gesture (e.g. thumbs up)
-  - Feedback
+  - Feedback (e.g. thanks, thank you)
-  - FindProduct
+  - FindProduct (e.g Do you have spring onions? )
-  - Recipe
+  - Recipe (e.g. What salad I make from hydroponic veggies? )
-  - Health
+  - Health (e.g. Which fruits and vegetables can help in blood pressure?)
-  - GeneralKnowledge
+  - GeneralKnowledge (e.g. Why organic vegetables are expensive?)
-  - Agriculture
+  - Agriculture (e.g. How hydroponic veggies are grown?)
-  - FAQ
+  - FAQ (e.g. Where are your farms?
+How to make payments?)
-  - Irrelevant
+  - Irrelevant (e.g. Which car is fuel efficient?)
   - Objectionable
   - Harmful
 - **FCAIQueryLambda**: Based on the intent and query, enriches the query with system prompt and generates the response using bedrock.
 Currently using nova-micro foundational model.